A/B Testing for Emails: Simple Steps to Optimize Your 2024 Campaigns

 Document and Share Findings

-Once you have finished your A/B testing, ensure that you are keeping the data you have gathered somewhere secure.
+Once you have finished your A/B testing, ensure that you are tracking and storing the data somewhere secure.
+Provide access to relevant staff at your business so that they can implement your findings when developing new email content.

 Variables to A/B Test in Your Emails